Lysholm-Mariano/PinAppChallege/test_cases.md

     Expected result: A page with full description is loaded with a "Comprar ahora" Button test steps:
         Given a list of products
-        When user click any of them
+        When user clicks any of them
         Then the product's page is displayed, with a full description and a button to buy the item